slarmoo/.github/profile/webFrameworks/react/router/router.md

 🔑 **Required reading**: [React Router DOM Tutorial](https://blog.webdevsimplified.com/2022-07/react-router/)

-A web framework router provides essential functionality for single-page applications.
+A web framework router provides essential functionality for single-page applications that otherwise would have been handled by rendering multiple HTML pages.
 With a multiple-webpage application the headers, footers, navigation, and common components must be either duplicated in each HTML page, or injected before the server sends the page to the browser.
 With a single page application, the browser only loads one HTML page and then JavaScript is used to manipulate the DOM and give it the appearance of multiple pages.
 The router defines the routes a user can take through the application, and automatically manipulates the DOM to display the appropriate framework components.
+This has the advantage of being able to store state as the user interacts with the page and not having to continually go to the server to get new HTML pages.

 React does not have a standard router package, and there are many that you can choose from.
-We will use [react-router-dom](https://www.npmjs.com/package/react-router-dom) Version 6.
+We will use [react-router-dom](https://www.npmjs.com/package/react-router-dom).
 The simplified routing functionality of React-router-dom derives from the project [react-router](https://www.npmjs.com/package/react-router) for its core functionality.
-Do not confuse the two, or versions of react-router-dom before version 6, when reading tutorials and documentation.
+Do not confuse the two when reading tutorials and documentation.

+The following show how the router toggles between content as a user clicks on the header elements.

 ![React Router](routerExample.gif)